SQLBench: A Comprehensive Evaluation for Text-to-SQL Capabilities of Large Language Models: Evaluation

-The effectiveness of these SQL optimization methods are demonstrated in Table~\ref{tab:sql-optimization}.
+These methods focus on the second stage optimization of the SQL queries that have been correctly generated by LLMs during the Text-to-SQL stage.
+In addition, we also evaluate a direct genaration method \textbf{SimpleDDL-MD-Chat-Efficiency}: Require LLMs to directly generate the most efficient SQL query statement based on user query.
+The effectiveness of these SQL optimization methods is shown in Table~\ref{tab:sql-optimization}.
 Almost all two-stage methods experience a significant decrease in VES.
-It can be attributed to the possibility of LLMs optimizing the correct SQL statements into incorrect ones, thereby resulting in a further decrease in accuracy.
+It can be attributed to the possibility of LLMs optimizing the correct SQL statements into incorrect ones, resulting in a further decrease in accuracy.
 Even when considering only the correct results, the performance improvement in terms of execution efficiency brought by the optimized SQL statements is almost negligible.
-Furthermore, it is intriguing to note that directly instructing the LLM to generate efficient SQL statements appears to achieve improved accuracy.
-This suggests that placing higher demands on the LLM could yield surprisingly positive outcomes.

 \begin{conclusion} In-context learning methods present challenges in achieving effective SQL optimization with LLMs. \end{conclusion}